dehesselle/dayzsrvip/doc/MANUAL.md

 So you know your shit and don't want/need me to guide you through?
 Fine by me - let's go!

-1. Install the plugin by double-clicking `dayzsrvip.ts3_plugin`.
-Make sure it's enabled.
+1. In your TeamSpeak client, go to `Tools`, `Options`, `Addons`.
+You can browse myTeamSpeak and install DayZ Server IP from there.
-2. Open its window via `Show` in the `Plugins`, `DayZ Server IP` menu.
+2. In your TeamSpeak client, go to `Plugins`, `DayZ Server IP` and click `Show`.
 3. Click `Open...` to select your `.DayZProfile` file.
 4. Join your TeamSpeak server and channel, then click `on`.
 5. Have everybody else who you're going to play with go through steps 1-4.